 Our principal place of processing is Australia.
 Any sensitive information you provide to us and payments information is processed and stored exclusively in Australia.

-However, we may disclose personal information to our related bodies corporate, service providers, and processing partners, such as our help desk platform, that are located outside of Australia.
+However, subject to any agreements with Insurers, we may disclose personal information to our related bodies corporate, service providers, and processing partners, such as our help desk platform, that are located outside of Australia.
 Some of the third parties to whom we disclose your personal information are located outside of Australia.
-These countries may include the United States of America, Ireland or the United Kingdom.
+These countries may include New Zealand, the United States of America, Ireland or the United Kingdom.

 We will only disclose personal information to an overseas recipient for the primary purpose for which it was collected, unless an exception applies under the Privacy Act.
 See “How do we use the personal information we collect?” above.